I’ve heard, in a vague way, about the Seduction Community off and on throughout my adult life.

 This is not confidence, this is preening.

-The systems utilized by the Seduction Community create a situation which can be easily understood and handled by people who play video games: you’ve got yourself an avatar (or in this case, fake name and persona), a set of special powers (perhaps a fake job, costume or some tricks to break the ice) and a quantifiable goal.
+The systems utilized by the Seduction Community create a situation which can be easily understood and handled by people who play video games.
+You’ve got yourself an avatar (or in this case, a fake name and persona), a set of special powers (perhaps a fake job, costume, or some tricks to break the ice) and a quantifiable goal.

-Making out with a woman, getting a phone number, or sleeping with someone is a point, and many pickup artists will eagerly keep track of their score, comparing theirs with each other to see who they can learn from and who they can teach.
+Making out with a woman, getting a phone number, or sleeping with someone is a point, and many pickup artists will eagerly keep track of their score, comparing theirs with others to see who they can learn from and who they can teach.

 This is, of course, is an extension of the previous statement of getting value through others rather than through yourself.
 It’s also a huge lapse of moral judgment.

-These systems have been known to work, sure, but its not a sustainable model.
-Knowing something about marketing and sociology makes sense if you’re not comfortable in social settings, but to go through life running lines from a script puts more distance between you and others and keeps you stunted socially – you may get better at running lines, but you’ll never get better at not NEEDING lines in the first place.
+These systems have been known to work, sure, but it’s not a sustainable model.
+Knowing something about marketing and sociology makes sense if you’re not comfortable in social settings, but to go through life running lines from a script puts more distance between you and others and keeps you stunted socially.
+You may get better at reciting lines, but you’ll never get better at not needing lines in the first place.